-25. The Council is committed to ensuring that pay and rewards policies are fair and that the needs of the lowest paid employees are properly considered.
+26. The Council is committed to ensuring that pay and reward policies are fair and that the needs of the lowest paid employees are properly considered.
 The Council has completed the job evaluation process to ensure that all employees receive a fair and equal rate of pay for the work that they undertake.
-It has implemented the Living Wage Foundation rate and is also signed up to nationally negotiated pay agreements.
+The lowest paid employees are paid above the Living Wage Foundation rate and the Council is signed up to nationally negotiated pay agreements.